davatorium/rofi/doc/rofi.1.markdown

 `-dump-xresources`

 Dump the current active configuration in Xresources format to the command-line.
-This does not validate all passed values (e.g. colors).
+This does not validate all passed values (for example, colors).

 `-threads` *num*